facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

     collection](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/tasks/qa_data_collection/):
     collect questions and answers from Turkers, given a random Wikipedia paragraph from SQuAD.
-- [ACUTE-Eval](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/tasks/acute_eval): run a comparison test where a human reads two conversations and chooses one or the other based on an evaluation questions such as, "Who would you prefer to talk to for a long conversation?""
+- [ACUTE-Eval](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/tasks/acute_eval): run a comparison test where a human reads two conversations and chooses one or the other based on an evaluation question such as, "Who would you prefer to talk to for a long conversation?"

 ### Sample Task: Collecting Data